 - 500 g minced meat (about 1 pound)

-- 1 tbsp olive oil or your preferred healthy oil (such as avocado oil)
+- 1 tablespoon olive oil or your preferred healthy oil (such as avocado oil)

 - Mix minced meat, pink Himalayan salt, paprika, ground ginger, ground cumin and taco spice in a large bowl, making sure everything is well mixed.